-Agency on Aging is committed to working with communities and community-based organizations to increase awareness for aging successfully with dignity and independence.
-Agency on Aging provides support to seniors and adults with disabilities so they may live independently; helps coordinate home based community services; identifies resources and services; assists people in accessing services; and advocates for seniors, adults with disabilities and their caregivers.
+Grant Senior Center is committed to working with communities and community-based organizations to increase awareness for aging successfully with dignity and independence.
+Grant Senior Center provides support to seniors and adults with disabilities so they may live independently; helps coordinate home based community services; identifies resources and services; assists people in accessing services; and advocates for seniors, adults with disabilities and their caregivers.

 Crisis Intervention Services provides services to victims/survivors of domestic violence, sexual assault and violent crimes.
 The mission of Crisis Intervention Services is to provide prevention and life skills education, intervention, shelter, and outreach services to empower persons, families, and the community to end all forms of violence.
 Services include but are not limited to: personal advocacy, legal advocacy, 24-hour sexual assault and emergency shelter crisis lines, support groups, medical advocacy, transportation, emergency shelter and transitional housing.